boyang9527/metrics-collector/README.md

 #Metrics-Collector

 Metrics-Collector is one of the components of CF `app-autoscaler`.
 It is used to collect application metrics from CF loggretator.
-The current version only support memory metrics, it will be extended to include other metrics like throughput and response time.
+The current version only supports memory metrics, it will be extended to include other metrics like throughput and response time at a later time.

 ## Getting started

-###System requirements:
+### System requirements:

 * Go 1.5 or above
 * Cloud Foundry relese 235 or later

-### build and test
+### Build and test

 1. Create a directory where you would like to store the source for Go projects and their binaries
 2. Add this directory to your `$GOPAHT`